Edward Gerrard - 115 Years of Historic British Taxidermy

 College Place - where Edward Gerrard becomes the Establishment

-At the start of their business, College Place was the pre-eminent and de-facto location for the Gerrards, since not only did they rent the workshops there from the 1860’s, but earlier from 1856 they had also moved to live at number 31 College Place and the census later places them living at number 61 College Place, immediately adjacent to the workshops, from 1891.
+At the start of their business, College Place was the pre-eminent and de-facto location for the Gerrards and from 1856 they had moved to live at number 31 College Place and the census later places them living at number 61 College Place from 1891 and this was immediately adjacent to the workshops.

 In parallel, Trade directories still show Gerrard Senior using 54 Queen Street as late as 1884 and it appears that Queen Street was always kept on and used as a contemporary meeting place for Edward Gerrard Senior.